 Created by Marla Au for Belle

-Fraulein was a small baby who lived in one place her entire life, having brought me three kittens, and who was feral.
-She was adopted in December of 1999, and died on 5 June 2014 having lived longer than she would have and so very very loved and taken care of.
+Fraulein was a small baby who lived in one place her entire life, having brought me three kittens, and she was feral.
+She was adopted in December of 1999, and died on 5 June 2014 having lived longer than she would have, and so very very loved and taken care of.
 She will be missed but her life is celebrated and made me a better person for it.

 Jake was a gorgeous Hungarian Vizsla born just outside of Stratford upon Avon in England in 1998.
 He was the silliest, most handsome, boy I could have ever loved.
 He was with me for 15 years, 1 month, and 5 days and left on his own terms.
 He was a good boy and he loved me with all he had.
 When he was young, he could fly after a frisbee no matter how far you threw it, and he LOVED playing ball.
 He will forever be in my heart and soul and I will never forget him or what he gave to me - which was pure and unconditional love.